 In the spring of 2012, we partnered with two churches in Pensacola, FL, First Baptist Church of Pensacola and Hillcrest Baptist Church, to build an orphanage on our property.
-These two churches have built and are supporting an orphanage that will house up to 32 children and have formed a separate 501(c)(3) organization, Children of Christ Home.
+These two churches built and support an orphanage that will house up to 32 children.
+They have formed a separate 501(c)(3) organization, Children of Christ Home.
 Currently, 14 children are living in the orphanage.
 The orphanage consists of 5 buildings: two dorms, one caretaker’s house, one building containing a kitchen, bathrooms, and dining area, and another building containing a computer room and an apartment for two long-term American interns.

 In August 2010, Stan took an exploratory trip to Haiti with Board member Mark Rich and a young lady named Mallory Rosamond.
 The purpose of our trip was to get a first-hand view of the effects of the earthquake and to see if there was any way they could help.
 Stan reported the following: